Garmin Edge 850 and 550 Solar – What to expect and when

 Expected Features

-New features leaked in May 2025 strongly suggest that Edge will have a renewed focus on MTB riders.
+New features leaked in May 2025 strongly suggest that Edge will have a renewed focus on MTB riders (at least I got that right despite not predicting Edge MTB!)).
 This could mean a more robust hardware format will accompany the new features.
 Two new features are sure to come: 1) 5Hz data recording for increased accuracy when recording fast downhill sections, and 2) timing gates are initially focused at MTB, and you can manually assign multiple timing gates to a run.

-The Edge 550/850 should receive most, if not all, of the new features that have recently been introduced in the Edge 1050.
+The Edge 550/850 should receive most, if not all, of the new features recently introduced in the Edge 1050.
 IE these

 • The new speaker and the digital bell initiated by the touchscreen -Yes!
 Obviously, for touchscreen-only models, another reason why the 550 non-touch might not appear is that it lacks another feature the 150 would have